Python3pkg/Munchlax/README.md

 ## Tips

 - Anything that modifies Slack object state will cause library objects to become stale.
 You should remember to update any modified objects by calling `<Object>#update`.
+The only exception to this is the method `Message#edit`.
+This method call will automatically update the associated `Message` object.